introduction: how can we embrace sustainability in pottery, and what makes reclaiming clay a vital practice for eco-friendly pottery enthusiasts?

 the process of reclaiming clay

-1. collecting clay scraps: keep all your clay scraps in a designated container. as a solo ceramic artist, I don't produce a lot of clay scraps in one sitting, so I find that these plastic paint cans work well. clay scraps include trimmings, dried bits, failed projects, and any solid pieces of clay collected in your splash pan. you can also choose to keep your clay scraps separated based on the type of clay or have a mix of all the scraps together.
+1. collecting clay scraps: keep all your clay scraps in a designated container. if you don't produce a lot of clay scraps in one sitting, you might find that these plastic paint cans are enough. otherwise, I would recommend getting these 5-gallon buckets. clay scraps include trimmings, dried bits, failed projects, and any solid pieces of clay collected in your splash pan. you can also choose to keep your clay scraps separated based on the type of clay or have a mix of all the scraps together.
 I find it easier to keep them all together. just make sure you run a test tile of the clay mix before you glaze a full piece since the co-efficient of thermal expansion (CTE) will be different for a mix of clays than for a single ceramic body (more on this in a later post). if you used underglaze or mason stains in your process, you can reclaim this clay as well. underglazes and mason stains are basically just colored clay/ colorants. other types of glazes are more comparable to liquid glass, and should not be mixed in with the unfired clay. on this vase, I incorporated mason stains prior to the first firing and then a metallic glaze on the rim before the second firing. only the mason-stained clay can be reclaimed before the first firing.

 a word of caution & some terminology